sephcodes66/Clinical-Notes-XAI-/README.md

 python src/explainability.py
 ```

-### 3.4.
-Launching the Application
+### Launching the App

-Once the pipeline has been executed and the models are built, launch the interactive dashboard:
+Once you've run the pipeline, you can start the dashboard:

 ```bash
 python src/app.py
 ```
-The application will be available at `http://127.0.0.1:8050/`.
+Then, open your browser and go to `http://127.0.0.1:8050/`.

 ---

-## 4. The Explainability Framework: Local vs. Global Insights
+## Local vs. Global Explanations

-This system provides two distinct but complementary forms of explainability, catering to different analytical needs.
+I've set up two different ways to look at the explanations:

--   **Local Explanations (`app.py`):** The interactive dashboard delivers real-time, instance-specific explanations.
-It answers the question: **"Why was *this specific* clinical note classified this way?"** This is essential for case-by-case analysis, error auditing, and building trust with end-users.
+-   **Local Explanations (in the app):** This is for looking at individual predictions.
+It answers the question: **"Why did the model classify *this specific note* this way?"** This is super useful for digging into specific cases and making sure the model is behaving as expected.

--   **Global Explanations (`visualization.py`):** This script provides a high-level, aggregate view of the model's behavior.
-It answers the question: **"Across the entire dataset, what features does the model deem most important for each class?"** It achieves this by averaging SHAP values over a sample of the data, offering a powerful tool for model validation and ensuring it has learned clinically relevant patterns rather than spurious correlations.
+-   **Global Explanations (`visualization.py`):** This script gives you a bird's-eye view of the model's behavior.
+It answers the question: **"What are the most important features for each class across the entire dataset?"** This is a great way to make sure the model has learned something meaningful and isn't just picking up on noise.

 ---

-## 5. Future Roadmap & Scalability
+## What's Next?

-This prototype serves as a robust foundation.
-The following areas are targeted for future development:
+This project is just a starting point.
+Here are a few things I'm thinking about for the future:

-1.  **Domain-Specific Fine-Tuning:** Fine-tune the ClinicalBERT model on the target dataset to potentially enhance classification accuracy and adapt its representations to the specific clinical sub-domain.
+1.  **Fine-tuning the BERT model:** I think I can get even better performance by fine-tuning the ClinicalBERT model on this specific dataset.
-2.  **Model Performance Benchmarking:** Systematically evaluate alternative classifiers (e.g., XGBoost, LightGBM) to benchmark performance, latency, and explainability trade-offs.
+2.  **Trying out other models:** I'm curious to see how other classifiers (like XGBoost or LightGBM) would perform.
-3.  **Production Deployment:** Containerize the application using Docker and deploy it to a cloud service (e.g., AWS, Azure, GCP).
-This includes exploring optimized model serving frameworks (like TorchServe or ONNX Runtime) to improve inference speed.
+3.  **Deploying it to the cloud:** It would be cool to get this running on AWS or Google Cloud so that other people can use it.
-4.  **Model Distillation:** For applications requiring very low latency, explore model distillation techniques to create a smaller, faster model that mimics the behavior of the larger ClinicalBERT-based pipeline while retaining a high degree of accuracy.
+4.  **Model distillation:** I'm also interested in seeing if I can create a smaller, faster version of the model that's still just as accurate.

 ---

-## 6. Licenses
+## Licenses
 This project is licensed under the MIT License.

 The following libraries are used in this project, and their licenses are listed below: